cblevins/sp23-dig-stud/_modules/video-editing-1.md

 Download the .zip file posted to the `#in-class` Slack channel and extract it to a sub-folder in your computer's folder for this class ([Windows instructions](https://support.microsoft.com/en-us/windows/zip-and-unzip-files-f6dde0a7-0fec-8294-e1d3-703ed85e7ebc#:~:text=Open%20File%20Explorer%20and%20find,folder%20to%20a%20new%20location.), [Mac instructions](https://support.apple.com/guide/mac-help/zip-and-unzip-files-and-folders-on-mac-mchlp2528/mac#:~:text=unzip%20(expand)%20a%20compressed%20item)).
 In this folder you will have the "building blocks" for making your video:

-- Short video pitches each of you recorded (.mp4 files)
+- Short videos each of you recorded (.mp4 files)
 - Image to use as background (.jpeg file)
 - Audio file with music sample (.mp3 file)